Sierra Vista Community-Based Outpatient Clinic (CBOC), Sierra Vista, AZ

 - Provide an orientation, serve as an entry point for eye care services, serve as a member of interdisciplinary team, and attend medicine-based education lectures.

-- Introduce future career prospects, introduce opportunities for involvement at state and national professional societies and organizations, develop a case report or poster consistent with AAO fellowship requirements, prepare a manuscript of publishable quality, and present a continuing education lecture.
+- Introduce future career prospects, introduce opportunities for involvement at state and national professional societies and organizations, develop a poster/paper outline and abstract to educate the resident on the process for an academic poster submission, prepare a manuscript of publishable quality, and present a continuing education lecture.

 - Encourage attendance at a national optometric conference and participate in weekly didactic activities.